From A Phone Booth To The World:

 From campus news to the latest movies, music and essential events, The Xavierite provides excellent information about what's happening on campus and beyond.
 Published weekly during semester, The Xavierite is an essential source of information for many students enrolled at SXU.

 Students who join The Xavierite team will gain valuable experience in journalism as well as developing their reading and writing skills.
-The Xavierite has also won several ICPA awards over the last 5 years, and is a leading student newspaper in Illinois.
+The Xavierite has also won several ICPA awards over the last five years, and is a leading student newspaper in Illinois.

 The Xavierite is also a full member of the Illinois College Press Association and an Associate Member of Associated Press.